dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

     ## $ dist  <dbl> 2, 10, 4, 22, 16, 10, 18, 26, 34, 17, 28, 14, 20, 24, 28, 26, 34…

-A linear regression model tries to establish a linear relationship between an independent variable and dependent variables.
-The independent variable is speed and the dependent variable is stopping distance.
+A linear regression model tries to establish a linear relationship between an independent variable and one or several dependent variables.
+Here the independent variable = speed and the dependent variable = stopping distance.
 That is, we want to find coefficients β0 and β1 such that we can write: dist= β0 + β1\*speed.

-If we could figure out the values of these coefficients, then giving a new value for speed we could use our formula to predict a value for dist.
+If we could figure out the values of these coefficients, then giving a new value for speed we could use the formula to predict a value for dist.

-Before building any kind of model, it is a good idea to take a visual look at the data.
-This can reveal some information already about the type of relationship we should expect between the variables.
+Before building a model, it is a good idea to take a visual look at the data.
+This can reveal some information already about the type of relationship to be expected between the variables.

 ``` r
 cars %>%